-The study, published online in Pediatrics, was conducted by researchers at the Neonatal Research Institute at Sharp Mary Birch Hospital for Women and Newborns in San Diego, and Loma Linda University, Loma Linda, California.
-It was supported by NIH’s Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
+The study was conducted by Anup Katheria, M.D., of the Sharp Mary Birch Hospital for Women and Newborns, and colleagues.
+It appears in The Journal of Pediatrics.
+Funding was provided by NIH’s Eunice Kennedy Shriver National Institute of Child Health and Human Development.